Arch-Network/docs/developers/testnet/onboarding-guide.md

 A Twitter account is needed as a spam-protection measure.
 :::

+## Runes and Ordinals

+The following resources are available for runes/ordinals on Bitcoin Testnet4:

+- [Ordinals Explorer - Saturn]
+- [Inscriptions Indexer API - Maestro]
+- [Runes Indexer API - Maestro]

 ## Indexers

+### Arch Network
 Should developers need to index the Arch chain, we have open-sourced our rust indexer which can be forked and customized further to fit the needs of your team.

 The source code for this indexer can be found in our [arch-rust-indexer] repo.

+### Bitcoin
+Should developers need to index the Bitcoin chain, the following resources are available for accessing indexed chain data, both mainnet and testnet4.

+- [Bitcon Indexer API - Maestro]

 ## Explorers